python/cpython/Doc/library/asyncio-eventloop.rst

    Register write pipe in eventloop.

    *protocol_factory* should instantiate object with :class:`BaseProtocol`
-   interface.
-Pipe is file-like object already switched to nonblocking.
+   interface. *pipe* is file-like object.
    Return pair (transport, protocol), where transport support :class:`WriteTransport` interface.

+   With :class:`SelectorEventLoop` event loop, the *pipe* is set to non-blocking mode.

    This method is a :ref:`coroutine <coroutine>`.